Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 ### 3.11 GPU-native benchmarks

 Three benchmarks measure the GPU layer's performance.
 Two are integration benchmarks with their own harnesses.
 One is a criterion benchmark that exercises the boundary, harvest, and DEI paths.
-Each benchmark includes in-harness honesty checks that verify the measurement is valid.

 **legacy_model_bench**